jetchirag/bunnycdn-whmcs/README.md

 git clone https://github.com/jetchirag/bunnycdn-whmcs/ bunnycdn ``

-## While creating a plugin, it is important to provide a custom field option which looks like this:
+## While creating a product, it is important to provide a custom field option which looks like this:

 ![BunnyCDN-WHMCS-SETUP](https://i.imgur.com/L4z79OU.png)